Top 5 Squarespace Myths

 So to everyone who doesn’t believe that Squarespace is super awesome, exceptionally high quality, and practically bullet proof, and to our future customers that need convincing, here are the top 5 Squarespace myths… busted…

 Myth 1 - “Squarespace websites all look very similar.
-I want something bespoke and unique, not from a template”
+I want something bespoke, not from a template”

 This is simply not true.
 We design completely bespoke, from scratch, custom-made luxury websites using Squarespace.
 Everything about them is unique to the client, branding, images, fonts, colours, layout, functionality, etc.